-When you find yourself obsessively worrying about false memory, your brain’s unconscious mind previously picked up on something and triggered you.
-In other words, it alerts your brain’s amygdala to warn you of danger.
+Consider your brain’s unconscious mind when you find yourself obsessively worrying about a false memory.
+Previously, it will have picked up on something and triggered your brain’s amygdala to warn you of danger.
 As a result, it activates anxious feelings, so you do mental and physical checks to ensure things are safe, albeit unsuccessfully.
 Specifically, the problem repeatedly comes back to doubt and fearing hypothetical scenarios.

 For example, consider Sam, who developed a false memory obsession several months after attending a party.
 He contemplated for hours on end, thinking he’d caused injury to someone.
+It’s as if he could see the aggressive scene in his mind but could not quite connect with it.
 As a result, he anticipated a fearful outcome, such as being arrested and imprisoned.

 The party he attended was an actual event that Sam remembers.
-However, since he could not recall hurting someone there, he repeatedly asked friends at the party if they remembered.
-Of course, each person said no. They said he wasn’t aggressive and that he got a taxi home relatively early.
+However, since he could not recall hurting someone there, but felt that he did, he repeatedly asked friends at the party if they remembered.
+Of course, each person said no. They said he wasn’t aggressive and got a taxi home relatively early.

 But Sam had doubts.
 He worried that what his friends were telling him didn’t fit the facts.
-Or, more specifically, what he felt were the facts.
+Or, more specifically, what he assumed were the facts.
 Sam mistakenly believed he must have been drunk.
 Otherwise, he wouldn’t have a hazy memory of doing what he thought he did.
-That is to say, if he were sober that night, he would remember everything, wouldn’t he?
+In other words, if he were sober that night, he would remember everything, wouldn’t he?

 And so, Sam could not rest.
-As a result, his “need to know” compulsion continued, and friends wondered why he repeatedly asked the same question.
-Worse, the compulsion to check otherwise only increased the intensity of the obsession, for example, phoning the hospital to check admissions the night of the party.
+As a result, his “need to know” compulsion continued, and friends wondered why he continually asked the same question.
+Additionally, Sam repeatedly phoned the hospital to check admissions during the night of the party.
 Also, he began avoiding triggers that reminded him of the party, such as turning down invitations to meet up with friends for a drink.

-Sam’s therapist pointed out that he had no concerns about being aggressive and hurting someone before the obsessional doubt.
-For example, months after the party, it seems his unconscious mind triggered him into questioning his actions but not before that.
-He and his therapist discovered the trigger was hearing of a mild-mannered man who lunged into a violent attack at a gathering after drinking too much alcohol.
-They then discussed how Sam questioned if he could turn out the same.
-It seems hearsay* (the trigger) brought on the onset of false-memory OCD.
-Further, it added credibility to the obsession, even though it could not validate it.
+Sam’s therapist pointed out that he had no concerns about being aggressive and hurting people before the obsessional doubt.
+For example, months after the party, his unconscious mind triggered him to question his actions but not before that.
+He and his therapist discovered the trigger was hearing of a mild-mannered man who was violent at a gathering after drinking too much alcohol.
+They then discussed how Sam worried he could turn out the same.
+So hearsay is the trigger that brought on the onset of Sam’s false-memory OCD.

-Nonetheless, Sam continued to think of how he is a mild-mannered person.
+Hearsay is an inference (among other assumptions) that adds credibility to an obsession, even though it cannot make it valid.
+Either way, Sam continued to think of how he is a mild-mannered person.
 “If only I hadn’t gone to the party,” he thought.
-He could not get past the idea that he could have turned violent, causing injury to an innocent person.
-It made him think that doubt didn’t feature anymore; he just needed to remember.
+Sam could not get past the idea that he could have turned violent, causing injury to an innocent person.
+It made him believe that doubt didn’t feature anymore; he just needed to remember.

-That being the case, Sam contacted the hospitals again to check if no one had been admitted that night, but nothing.
-Still, images flashed across his mind about what might have happened, and so he did not trust that the pictures in his head were intrusive.
+Therefore, Sam contacted the hospitals again to check if they’d admitted anyone that night, but nothing.
+Still, images flashed across his mind about what could have happened.
+He was too afraid to trust that the pictures in his head weren’t genuine.
 It was so unbearable that imaginary scenarios and fearing the outcome of committing a terrible crime terrified him.

 So what can Sam do?

-Source: * Kieron O’Connor & Frederic Aardema: A Clinician’s Handbook for Obsessive Compulsive Disorder. **Catherine M. Pittmann, PhD & William H. Youngs Phd: Rewire Your OCD Brain
+Inferences: Kieron O’Connor & Frederic Aardema: A Clinician’s Handbook for Obsessive Compulsive Disorder.
+Positive Association: Catherine M. Pittmann, PhD & William H. Youngs, PhD: Rewire Your OCD Brain.